jekeblad/TVMazeter/README.md

 ## To run the site localy
 In the project directory, you can run:

+### `npm install`
+Fetches and installs all dependencies needed for running the development mode server.
+This has to be done

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm test`
 Launches the test runner in the interactive watch mode.\

+Note that this solution requires you to have installed NodeJS

 ## Comments about the solution